 Eve is from Taichung, Taiwan.
 She is currently a master student in behavioral and decision sciences at UPenn.
 Eve is investigating the neural network of human affective empathy with Dr. Kristin Brethel-Haurwitz with the meta-analysis approach.
 She plans on pursuing a PhD in psychology in the future.
 She enjoys listening to Taiwanese hip-hop music and traveling around the world.

 |Research Specialist, Lab

 Manager: Kameron MacNear

 Kameron hails from Detroit, MI and received his bachelor's degree from the University of Michigan.
 He currently works with Dr. Karolina Lempert, assisting in her research on episodic memory and decision making in older adults.
-He plans on pursuing a PhD in clinical psychology in the future.
+This fall, he will be enrolling in the Clinical/Community Psychology Ph.D. program at the University of Illinois.
 In his personal life, Kameron enjoys cooking new recipes, playing video games, and watching various movies and TV shows.

 Wi Hoon Jung, Ph.D.
 (2014-2016)

 Chris Glaze, Ph.D.
 (2014-2016)

 Chris is doing data analysis and machine-learning work for Chubb, Limited.

 Joe is currently an Assistant Professor in the Psychological & Brain Sciences department at Boston University.

 Karin is currently a Research Scientist in the Psychiatry department at the University of Pittsburgh.